Green's canonical syzygy conjecture for ribbons: Introduction

-In 1995, Bayer and Eisenbud laid out an approach to prove a generic version of Green's conjecture using \emph{ribbons}---double structures on $\P^1$ obtained by appropriately gluing $\spec \k[s,\epsilon]/\epsilon^2$ and $\spec \k[t,\eta]/\eta^2$.
-They extended the definition of Clifford index to ribbons and made an analogous conjecture. \begin{conjecture}[Green's conjecture for ribbons \cite{bay.eis:95}] Let $C$ be a ribbon of arithmetic genus $g$.
-Then $K_{p,2}(C, \omega_C)$ vanishes if and only if $p$ is smaller than the (ribbon) Clifford index of $C$. \end{conjecture} Green's conjecture for ribbons implies Green's conjecture for a general curve of every Clifford index, by semi-continuity and the smoothability results of Fong \cite{fon:93}.
+In 1995, Bayer and Eisenbud laid out an approach to prove a generic version of Green's conjecture by a degeneration argument.
+They considered a special class of degenerate curves, called \emph{ribbons}.
+These are double structures on $\P^1$ locally isomorphic to $\spec \k[s, \epsilon]/\epsilon^2$, and they arise as flat limits of families of canonically embedded curves as the curves approach a hyperelliptic curve.
+Despite being non-reduced, ribbons retain many nice features of smooth curves, such as a projectively normal canonical embedding and a sensible notion of Clifford index.
+In terms of this Clifford index, we have the following analogue of \autoref{conj:green} due to Bayer and Eisenbud. \begin{conjecture}[Canonical syzygy conjecture for ribbons \cite{bay.eis:95}] Let $C$ be a ribbon over $\k$ of arithmetic genus $g$.
+Then $K_{p,2}(C, \omega_C)$ vanishes if and only if $p$ is smaller than the (ribbon) Clifford index of $C$. \end{conjecture} By the semi-continuity of the Clifford index and the smoothability results of Fong \cite{fon:93}, \autoref{conj:ribbon-green} implies \autoref{conj:green} for a general curve of every Clifford index (see the proof of \autoref{cor:generic_green}).

-Voisin made a breakthrough by proving Green's conjecture for general curves \cite{voi:02,voi:05}.
-Combined with prior work of Hirschowitz and Ramanan \cite{hir.ram:98}, her results imply that the conjecture holds for every smooth curve of odd genus and maximum Clifford index.
-There has been remarkable progress on the conjecture since then, thanks to the work of Aprodu and Farkas.
-They have proved that it holds for general curves of every gonality, and most notably, for every curve lying on a K3 surface \cite{apr:05,apr.far:11*1,apr.far:12}.
+Having described the conjectures, let us review what is known.
+Schreyer and Teixidor I Bigas settled \autoref{conj:green} for general $p$-gonal curves of genus $g$, where $g$ is large compared to $p$.
+Schreyer settled the cases $g > (p-1)(p-2)$ \cite{sch:89}; Teixidor I Bigas advanced it much further to handle $g \geq 3p+2$ \cite{tei-i-big:02}.
+In two breakthrough papers, Voisin proved \autoref{conj:green} when $C$ is general in moduli \cite{voi:02,voi:05}.
+Combined with prior work of Hirschowitz and Ramanan \cite{hir.ram:98}, her work implies that \autoref{conj:green} holds for every smooth curve of odd genus and maximum Clifford index.
+Since then, several authors---Aprodu, Farkas, Lelli-Chiesa, and Pacienza---have made remarkable progress on \autoref{conj:green}; it has been proved for general curves of every gonality, for curves lying on a K3 surface, and for certain curves on rational surfaces \cite{apr:05,apr.pac:08,apr.far:11*1,apr.far:12,lel:13}.
+Yet, the full conjecture remains unproved.

-In this paper, we show that the results of Voisin and Hirschowitz--Ramanan imply Green's conjecture for ribbons. \begin{theorem} Green's conjecture (\autoref{conj:ribbon-green}) holds for every ribbon. \end{theorem} We thus get another proof of the following. \begin{corollary} Green's conjecture (\autoref{conj:green}) holds for a non-empty open subset of curves of a given genus and Clifford index. \end{corollary}
+In this paper, we prove \autoref{conj:ribbon-green}.
+Our proof uses the results of Voisin and Hirschowitz--Ramanan. \begin{theorem} The canonical syzygy conjecture (\autoref{conj:ribbon-green}) holds for every ribbon. \end{theorem} As a result, we get another proof of the following. \begin{corollary} Green's canonical syzygy conjecture (\autoref{conj:green}) holds for a non-empty open subset of curves of a given genus and Clifford index. \end{corollary} \begin{proof} In the appendix to \cite{gre:84}, Green and Lazarsfeld show that $K_{p,2}(C) \neq 0$ for $p \geq c$ for \emph{every} smooth curve $C$ of Clifford index $c$.
+The hard part is the converse.